 - Quality of the job: includes the level of responsibility, opportunities for professional growth, the use of MBA specific skills and the applicant's potential impact on the organization's capacity to fulfill its mission.

 - Job fit: includes the applicant's long-term professional and personal goals and how the position contributes to those goals.

 Other relevant criteria may be taken into consideration at the Committee's discretion.
 Applicants may be called upon to answer questions from the Committee.

 The deadline for submitting all required application materials is October 15.
-All required application materials must be submitted to the Social Enterprise Program; applications will not be processed until all information is complete and accurate.
-Supplemental information may be requested by the Office of Financial Aid, the Social Enterprise Program, and/or the Selection Committee.
+All required application materials must be submitted to the Tamer Center for Social Enterprise; applications will not be processed until all information is complete and accurate.
+Supplemental information may be requested by the Office of Financial Aid, the Tamer Center for Social Enterprise, and/or the Selection Committee.
 Applicants will be notified of their status within one month of the application deadline.

 Applicants are awarded funding for one year and must reapply to receive funding in subsequent years.
 Applicants who have been turned down for loan assistance may reapply in the next program year provided they are still within five years of their date of graduation and meet all other eligibility requirements as outlined above.

 Payments for each annual award are disbursed as interest-free loans from Columbia Business School in one installment which covers the period January 1 to December 31.
 The loan is "forgiven" at the end of the one-year period provided you are still eligible under the terms outlined above and have complied with all administrative procedures, including the submission of materials in May to confirm eligibility (see instructions for "Eligibility Confirmation" below).